2019 • 06 • 25

-Whether you’re coming from Caticlan or Kalibo Airport, you have to take a boat or ferry in Caticlan Jetty Port to enter the island.
+Whether you’re coming from Caticlan or Kalibo Airport, you have to take a boat or ferry at Caticlan Jetty Port to enter the island.

 - From Kalibo Airport, ride a bus or van to Caticlan Jetty Port.
-Fare: P200 (for update).
+Fare: P200.
 If you’re traveling with your family or friends, you may consider renting a private van.
-The price for a one-way trip is P1,900 or P180 per person (10 pax).
+The price for a one-way trip is P1,900 or P190 per person (10 pax).

-- After settling all the fees, go inside the port building to register your name and proceed to the Passenger Waiting Area, and wait until it is time for boarding.
+- After settling all the fees, go inside the Port Building and proceed to the Passenger Waiting Area, and wait until it is time for boarding.

 - Board the boat or ferry to the island.